About This Article

 Are you looking for a utility that can export event logs for use in Excel or other applications?
 TNT Software has developed a lightweight utility that can do just that.
 Please use the form below to contact us for details.

 ELM provides very powerful ways to manipulate the event data on your screen through customizable filters in views, reports and more, but sometimes that just isn’t enough.
-This tech tip article will walk you through a few quick and easy steps to export the contents of a view out to a file and quickly into Microsoft Excel for further formatting and customization.
+This tech tip article will walk you through a few quick and easy steps to export the contents of an event view out to a file and quickly into Microsoft Excel for further formatting and customization.

-We start with the console open and pick a View to export.
-In this example we’re going to take a look at All Messages — Errors View.
+We start with the (MMC) ELM console open and pick a View to export.
+In this example we’re going to take a look at the All Errors View.
 The first step in this process is to click on the View itself so that the right pane of the console is populated with the events specific to that View.
 If you skip this and try to perform the function from another View in the list without first populating the right pane it will not work.

 With the View selected we’ll simply right click and choose “Export List” near the bottom of the menu.
 Note there is an option to “Export To” at the top of the menu which gives the options of Clipboard or File, neither of which is the operation we want for this exercise.

-The Excel import wizard will then walk through the steps of properly formatting the imported text file, comma delimited in this case, and we will finish it up by selecting where we want the imported event data to be placed in a spreadsheet.
+The Excel import wizard will then walk through the steps of properly formatting the imported text file, comma delimited in this case, and we will finish it up by verifying where we want the imported event data to be placed in a spreadsheet.

+That’s it.
 The event data has been dropped into a spreadsheet and can now be formatted, organized, and customized as needed per our requirements!